ReproNim/OHBMEducation-2022/Exercise/README.md

 ## Standardized Representation of the Results
-The imaging results of the analysis are included in the BIDS/Derivities framework.
 The volumetric results for each structure measured are packaged in a .json representation.
 This .json can be transferred into the NIDM semantically encoded results (.ttl).
 First, lets generate a listing of your cases:
 ```